aws-samples/amazon-textract-enhancer/README.md

 - Asynchronous API calls to start [Document analysis](https://docs.aws.amazon.com/textract/latest/dg/API_StartDocumentAnalysis.html) and [Text detection](https://docs.aws.amazon.com/textract/latest/dg/API_StartDocumentTextDetection.html), with unique request token to prevent duplicate submissions
 - Use of SNS topics to get notified on completion of Textract jobs
 - Automatically triggered post processing Lambda functions to extract actual tables, forms and lines of text, stored in S3 for future querying
-- Job status and metdata tracked in DynamoDB table, allowing for troubleshooting and easy querying of results
+- Job status and metadata tracked in DynamoDB table, allowing for troubleshooting and easy querying of results
 - API Gateway methods to retrieve results anytime without having to use Textract

 ## License Summary